byronu/smartcity-map-demo/README.md

 ## Overview

 SmartCity Dashboard is a full-stack geospatial application that:
-- Simulates real-time urban data.
+- Simulates real-time urban data. and connects to an API for real arrival data from the City of London.
 - Visualizes data on an interactive map.
 - Uses a robust FastAPI backend with a PostGIS-enabled PostgreSQL database.
 - Features a polished React frontend with Material UI and Mapbox GL.